pytest-dev/pytest-django/docs/index.rst

 Requirements
 ============

-These packages are required to use pytest-django, and should be installed separately.
+These packages are required to use pytest-django, pip will install them automatically.

  * Django 1.3+ (1.4 is supported)